Scientific Name

 Aeonium arboreum 'Atropurpureum' is a cultivar of Aeonium arboreum introduced and described by Dr. B. K. Boom in the Dutch journal Succulenta in 1959.

-Aeonium arboreum 'Atropurpureum' is a much-branched succulent that forms striking rosettes of colorful leaves at the ends of the branches.
+Aeonium arboreum 'Atropurpureum' is a succulent shrub with striking rosettes of colorful leaves at the ends of the branches.
 It can grow up to 3 feet (90 cm) tall.
 The leaves change color through the seasons from reddish-green to deep reddish-purple.

 The bright yellow, star-shaped flowers appear in large pyramidal panicles in late spring.